Fitness: How to Mix it Up Your Workout

-To keep things fresh – mixing it up a little in life and in fitness is the key!
+Fitness isn’t hard, but it can easily get uninspiring when workouts are the same day-in-day-out.
+To keep things fresh, mixing it up a little – in life and in fitness – is the key!

 In my many years in the fitness business, I see and speak to clients and members who are not getting results.
 They fall into the trap of doing the same thing when they come into the studio or club.
 This may feel safe for them as they are not getting out of their comfort zone or it may fit into the allotted time they come to exercise.
 I understand that CHANGE can be hard but hey sometimes we gotta make the change.